prcastro/udacity-deep-learning/Project 2 - Image Classification/README.md

-# Project 2 - Image Classification
+# Image Classification

+Using Deep Neural Networks to classify images